 How It Works

-Behind the scenes, AlaskaIntel maintains a persistent, zero-latency system capable of moving localized incidents to a command center screen across the planet in milliseconds.
+Behind the scenes, AlaskaIntel maintains a persistent, high-speed system capable of moving localized incidents to a command center screen across the planet in milliseconds.
 The architecture is completely autonomous.

 📡 The Data Flow Pipeline